paveldk/DubaiServices/README.md

 ![Download AppBuilder companion app from the App Store QR code](/../docs-images/docs-resources/download-appbuilder-companion-app-android.png "Download AppBuilder companion app Android")

-Step 3: Load/Run the sample app.
+Step 3: Load and run the sample app.

 * On your iOS device, tap and swipe with two fingers to toggle the built-in menu.
 Use the built-in QR code scanner to scan the following QR code.

+TODO: // QR for iOS

 * On your Android device, use a QR code scanner to scan the following QR code.
 Share the decoded URL to the AppBuilder companion app.

+TODO: // QR for Android

 ### Run From the Telerik Platform Portal ###